 How is economic growth entwined with the social, environmental and financial turmoil of the past few decades?
 How can we have a stable and prosperous economy that does not grow—let alone one that shrinks to a sustainable level relative to existing planetary boundaries?

-The predominant economic system is caught in a double bind: its expansion disrupts the natural world and fails to curb global inequities, while slowdown destabilises the inner workings of economic system itself.
-Many continue to hope against hope that economic growth can be decoupled from its ecological impact and will bring wealth to all.
-However, these perspectives trivialise the fundamental contradictions between the goals of economic profitability, environmental sustainability and social justice.
-To persist in denying these contradictions will end in a process of uncontrolled economic decline with serious social and ecological harm.
+The predominant economic system is caught in a double bind: its expansion disrupts the natural world, obstructs well-being and fails to curb global inequities, while slowdown destabilises the inner workings of the economic system itself.
+Persistence in denying these contradictions will end in a process of uncontrolled economic decline, with serious social and ecological harm.

 |Mode||Short-term, open uva courses|